 NAF Science Showcase Recordings

 The NAF Science Showcase series features a new NAF-funded researcher each month.
-View recordings of those sessions and find information for upcoming sessions at www.ataxia.org/showcase
+View recordings of those sessions and find information for upcoming sessions at www.ataxia.org/showcase.

 Living with Ataxia

-Clinical Care, Physical Therapy, and Occupational Therapy
+Clinical Care, Physical Therapy, Occupational Therapy, and Social Services

 You are not alone on your journey with Ataxia.
 We invite leading Ataxia care specialists to teach you the latest best-practices for clinical care, physical therapy, occupational therapy, and more!